Chart Color Schemes

 Salamander Bay displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Salamander Bay, as evaluated at the 2016 Census, comprised 60.0% houses and 40.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 81.1% houses and 18.9% other dwellings.
-Home ownership in Salamander Bay was 52.9%, with mortgaged dwellings at 23.7% and rented dwellings at 23.4%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent figure was $380, compared to Non-Metro NSW's $360.
-Nationally, Salamander Bay's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Dwelling structure in Salamander Bay, as per the latest Census, consisted of 60.0% houses and 40.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
+Home ownership in Salamander Bay stood at 52.9%, with the rest being mortgaged (23.7%) or rented (23.4%).
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average, while the median weekly rent was $380, compared to Non-Metro NSW's $360.
+Nationally, Salamander Bay's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing